Highfivery/zero-spam-for-wordpress/readme.txt

 * Added support for [BuddyPress](https://wordpress.org/plugins/buddypress/)
 * Added support for [Contact Form by WPForms](https://wordpress.org/plugins/wpforms-lite/)

-= v4.1.1 =
+= v4.0.0 =

-* Fixed missing JS for new 3rd-party plugin support
+* A complete rewrite of the original plugin